switch180/aws-dynamodb-recommendation/readme.md

 This code is intended to be used as a starting point and may require additional modifications and error handling to fit your specific use case.

 It's important to keep in mind that this function is just a sample and you should always test and verify the function before use it in production.

+# License
+This software is provided "as is" and use it at your own risk.
+This code is licensed under the MIT License.